 Another first for me…definitely a home-run!
 I flew back to Pennsylvania and needed to feed my family.
 These braised short ribs were perfect.
 I paired them with my Parmesan Risotto and roasted asparagus.
 In order to achieve the most tender short ribs and to develop this amazing sauce, it’s going to require a good three hours.
-Well worth it!
+Well worth it for the best braised short ribs ever!

 I think it is essential to always use the proper cookware.
 Honestly, I was staying at my Sister’s when I decided on this meal.
 I had to run out to get this enameled cast iron pot…you definitely need a pot similar to this.
 Click here to purchase.
 One further note, my Sister has an allergy to onions.
 No onions were used in the making.
 I just added a few more garlic cloves.
 Feel free to add onions, if you wish.
 I did not miss them in this dish.